15 Best Things to Do in Newtown (CT)

 Edmond Town Hall Theater

-The wealthy Newtown resident Mary Elizabeth Hawley left a lasting impression on the town when she passed away in 1930, funding amenities like the public library and the striking Georgian Revival Edmond Town Hall.
+The wealthy Newtown resident Mary Elizabeth Hawley left a lasting impression on the town when she passed away in 1930.
+She funded amenities like the public library and the striking Georgian Revival Edmond Town Hall.

-Few town halls feel quite a part of their local community as this building, combining municipal offices with space with function rooms, meeting rooms and a gymnasium, all of which can be rented by residents.
+Few town halls feel quite a part of their local community as this building.
+It combines municipal offices with function rooms, meeting rooms, and a gymnasium, all of which can be rented by residents.

-More than that, the town doubles as a cinema/performing arts venue, screening classic movies and new Hollywood releases and also booking plenty of live music.
+More than that, the space doubles as a cinema/performing arts venue, screening classics and first-run, while also booking plenty of live music.

 Ferris Acres CreamerySource: Ferris Acres Creamery / facebook